Rangers captain James Tavernier admits players to blame for Michael Beale departure

 Davis will be assisted by fellow former Rangers players Alex Rae and Steven Smith, as well as coach Brian Gilmour and goalkeeping coach Colin Stewart.

-Speaking in Cyprus ahead of the Europa League clash with Aris Limassol on Thursday night, Tavernier said: "As a team or a player you never want to see your manager go.
+"As a team or a player you never want to see your manager go," said Tavernier.

 "Collectively, as a team, we all feel responsible.
 We know that performances haven't been there but ultimately it's results that have cost us this season.